 Control Period: The Control period is used when no video, audio, or auxiliary data needs to be transmitted.
 Control period is required between any two periods that are not control periods.

-The control period is used for transmission of the preamble.
+Control period is used for transmission of the preamble.
 The sink for character synchronization also uses the control period.

 During control periods, 2 bits per channel, or 6 bits total are encoded per TMDS clock using a transition maximized encoding.
 These 6 bits are HSYNC, VSYNC, CTL0, CTL1, CTL2 and CTL3.
 Near the end of every control period, a preamble, using the CTLx bits, indicates whether the next data period is a video data period or a data island period.